Affair of the Poisons: Non-clients

-This lists those people of the Poison Affair who were sentenced or punished without verdict for having been professionally involved in criminal activity; as poisoners or occultists or in other ways associated with the organization of la Voisin.
+This lists those people of the Poison Affair who were sentenced or punished without verdict for having been professionally involved in criminal activity as poisoners or occultists or in other ways associated with the organization of La Voisin.
 Their punishment is mentioned after their name and role.

 Clients

 This lists people involved in the Poison Affair by being clients of the professionals above.
 Their punishment is mentioned after their name and role.

 Similar incidents

 In October 1702 Marie-Anne de La Ville was arrested for having created a new organisation similar to the one of la Voisin, but because of Affair of the Poisons, she and her colleagues were never brought to trial, but imprisoned without trial on a lettre de cachet.

-In fiction
+In popular culture

 In 1907 French writer Victorien Sardou produced a play The Affair of the Poisons.
 This later provided the basis for a 1955 film adaptation of the same title directed by Henri Decoin.
 Marjorie Bowen's 1936 novel The Poisoners also revolves around the incident.

 The organisation of La Voisin and the Affair of the Poisons is portrayed in a novel by Judith Merkle Riley: The Oracle Glass (1994).

 The Affair of the Poisons is the leading thread throughout the second season of the French-Canadian TV series Versailles.
 The series shows the courtiers being intoxicated with the powders and potions; even Madame de Montespan is portrayed as having a major role in the poisonings.
 In the fictionalization, La Voisin was altered to the character Agathe.

 Scottish speed metal artist Hellripper's 2020 album titled The Affair of The Poisons contains lyrical themes based on the scandal.

+Melissa Bonny wrote "See You in Hell" for Ad Infinitum's 2020 album Chapter I: Monarchy inspired by this event.